 In addition, when any Federal Direct loan period during a student’s program of study must be set up to cover only one term of attendance, the Federal government requires that the loan funds are to be disbursed twice during the term.
 Half of the loan amount will be at the normal disbursement time and the over half of the disbursement will be at the mid-point of the term.

 For students seeking a private loan to pay the remaining cost after financial aid, a separate application and promissory note will be required by the lender.
-It is the student's responsibility to contact their lender and complete their application and promissory note.
+There are two different types of Private Loans available: A Student Private Loan and a Parent Private Loan.
+It is the borrower's responsibility to contact a lender and complete their application and promissory note.
 A family can fund the entire cost of their child's education from this program minus other financial aid.